I close my eyes, turn toward the back of the couch and curl my knees up to my chest.

 Depression makes it hard to choose the “right Christian things.”
 I didn’t usually trust God, make a gratitude list, or even recite prayers and Scripture.
 My shield of faith was often lying next to me on the ground.

 I wish I had done those things.
 But in my not doing them, God taught me the most valuable lesson of my life: His love for me is solely dependent on His character, grace and goodness.

 Because I’ve placed my faith in Jesus and He’s paid for all my sin and brokenness on the cross, He will never walk away from me.
 And more incredibly, He doesn’t even want to.

-Ultimately, God will always use us to bring hope to others who are hurting because we’ve been where they are and made it to the other side.
-Hope means the most when it comes, stumbling, out of the dark places.
+Ultimately, God will always use us to bring hope to others who are hurting, because we’ve been where they are and made it to the other side.
+Hope means the most when it’s come, stumbling, out of the dark places.

 If you’re depressed, tell someone.
 Tell a doctor, friend, family member or counselor.
 Please do not suffer alone, especially if you feel suicidal.